MageFront/MagentoSnippets/contribute.md

 I will create new tags for each 5 new snippets added.

-If you have any question comment here, or for suggestion create an new issue.
+If you have any question comment here, or for suggestions create an new issue.

 Thanks!